 Newco believes that a significant portion of its sales will continue to be to independent distributors for the foreseeable future, and it is possible that the percentage of its sales to independent distributors could increase.
 None of Newco's independent distributors in the United States has been required to sell Newco's products exclusively, and each of them may freely sell the products of Newco's competitors.
 If Newco is unable to maintain or expand its network of independent distributors, its sales may be negatively affected.
 For the fiscal year ended September 30, 2020, McKesson Corporation, Cardinal Health and AmerisourceBergen Drug Corporation, Newco's three largest distributors, together represented approximately 39% of Newco's worldwide sales.
-If any of its key independent distributors, Newco may need to seek alternative independent distributors or increase its reliance on other independent distributors or its direct sales representatives, which alternative arrangements may not be sufficient to prevent a material reduction in sales of its products.
+If any of its key independent distributors were to cease to distribute Newco's products or reduce their promotion of such products as compared to the products of Newco's competitors, Newco may need to seek alternative independent distributors or increase its reliance on other independent distributors or its direct sales representatives, which alternative arrangements may not be sufficient to prevent a material reduction in sales of its products.